Jaludi/shoot-hoop/README.md

 # Installation

-Download The contents of the latest version folder ( .exe and .dat files) and have fun!
+Download The contents of the latest version folder ( .exe file and _data folder) and have fun!

 # Contact